graphql-markdown/graphql-markdown/README.md

 Each option is described in the section [Options](#options).

-See [multi-intance](#plugin-multi-instance) section, if you want to use 2 distinct schemas.
+See [multi-instance](#plugin-multi-instance) section, if you want to use 2 distinct schemas.

 ### Site Settings